 How to Write Drill

-The Seven Parts of an Exhibition Drill Routine
+The Seven Segments of an Exhibition Drill Routine

 DrillMasterCommentary, Drill Team Training, Drill Teams, Instructional 3 Comments

-The information provided below is for a soloist, tandem, tetrad (4 or 5) or full team (9, 12, 16, 25) in competition.
+The information provided below is for a soloist, tandem (2), tetrad (4 or 5) or full team (9, 12, 16, 25+) in competition.
+You can breakdown a routine into as many segments as you wish.

 1. The Opening Statement

-2. Up to the Report-in
+2. March Up to the Report-in

-• This includes the report-in
+• This includes the report-in.

-• The report-in should be within the first 2 minutes
+• The report-in should be within the first 2 minutes.

 • Block, staggered and wedge formations work well here for the report-in formation.